nycresistor/iot-class/README.md

 **Super bonus points:** Can you make the text scroll across the screen?
 You'll need to know how to program with *loops* to make this happen...

+## DisplayTime

+What if we want to display the time on the screen?
+We have to combine TimeApi and DisplayTest!

+Feel free to copy the solution in DisplayTime_Solution, but you can also do this part by modifying DisplayTest.